Lydian is the fourth mode of the major scale and brings a maj7#11 sound to your major family soloing ideas, especially Imaj7 and IVmaj7 chords.

 Click to hear lydian scales 5

-Once you have these licks down, write out 3 Lydian licks of your own to build your soloing vocabulary with this important scale.
+Once you have these licks down, write out 3 Lydian licks of your own to build your soloing vocabulary with this important mode.